-Results 1–10 of 55 for "Psychology Topic"X related to "Inequity to equity" Refine Your Search Refine Your Search TopicTherapy (10)Stress (6)Emotional health (5)Teens (5)Human rights (4) 44 more... [+] Aging (3)Alzheimer's (3)Children (3)Disability (3)Ethics (3)Trauma (3)Law & psychology (2)Parenting (2)Personality (2)Sleep (2)Socioeconomic status (2)Testing issues (2)Violence (2)Women & men (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Education (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Sexuality (1)Shyness (1)Sport & exercise (1)Suicide (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 55 Previous 1 2 3 ...
+Results 1–10 of 55 for "Psychology Topic"X related to "Inequity to equity" Refine Your Search Refine Your Search TopicTherapy (10)Emotional health (6)Stress (6)Teens (5)Aging (3) 46 more... [+] Alzheimer's (3)Children (3)Disability (3)Education (3)Human rights (3)Sport & exercise (3)Trauma (3)Violence (3)Women & men (3)Workplace issues (3)Environment (2)Ethics (2)Law & psychology (2)Parenting (2)Personality (2)Sleep (2)Socioeconomic status (2)Testing issues (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Suicide (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 55 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.DisabilityMore than 13 percent of noninstitutionalized adults have some sort of physical disability.
-The most common physical disabilities are trouble hearing, moving around or doing day-to-day tasks like getting dressed.Psychology Topic 2.Answers to Your Questions about Psychology and Human RightsPage describes APA position on torture, human trafficking, human rights violations and rights for the mentally ill.
+The most common physical disabilities are trouble hearing, moving around or doing day-to-day tasks like getting dressed.Psychology Topic 2.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
 Psychology Topic 3.Health DisparitiesHealth disparities occur when differences in health status exist between one population group in comparison to a more advantaged group, and most address issues of social justice and equity.
 Learn more about APA research and where to get help.Psychology Topic 4.ADHDADHD, or attention-deficit hyperactivity disorder, makes it difficult to organized, stay focused, make realistic plans, or think before acting.
-Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic 5.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 6.Women & MenMen and women are basically alike when it comes to personality, thinking ability and leadership.
-The differences in these aspects that do exist may reflect social expectations, not biology.Psychology Topic 7.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
+Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic 5.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 6.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
 If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
-If acquisition occurs instantly, that’s making a memory.Psychology Topic 8.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 9.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
-The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.
-Psychology Topic 10.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
-Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic Previous 1 2 3 ...
+If acquisition occurs instantly, that’s making a memory.Psychology Topic 7.Women & MenMen and women are basically alike when it comes to personality, thinking ability and leadership.
+The differences in these aspects that do exist may reflect social expectations, not biology.Psychology Topic 8.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 9.Psychologists, Promoting HealthPsychological science is unlocking the mysteries of how the brain works, helping people make healthy lifestyle choices and improving the treatment of complex human problems.
+Psychology Topic 10.Socioeconomic StatusSocioeconomic status is commonly conceptualized as the social standing or class of an individual or group.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 55 for "Psychology Topic"X related to "Inequity to equity"